 There are high chances that the bloggers would return your favor in the form of a social share or a backlink.

-A simple mention could lead you drive big traffic or a link to your blog post.
-Not to mention, this practice help you build relationships with Influencers and fellow bloggers in the niche.
+A simple mention could lead you drive big traffic or a backlink to your blog post.
+This practice also help you build relationships with Influencers and fellow bloggers in the long run.

 For example, recently I wrote and published a guest post on BloggingfromParadise.com where I happen to mention few Influencers like Ryan Robinson, Lisa Sicard, Moss Clement, etc.